tionis/tsdr-api/README.md

 ## oAuth
 oAuth Client Implementation based on work from goth library (has to be adopted -> maybe add Pull Request)

+## S3 For persistent storage
+Use S3 (Region eu-west-1 for heroku eu) for persistent storage --> Make this modular so it can bbe switched to local storage backed or s3-compatible storage Maybe even write a ipns backed version over tn-gateway -> for better availability